bangawayoo/Crawler-Collection/README.md

 __Reddit__:
 * Crawls submissions (posts) of a certain subreddit with query keyword
-* Crawls comments of the particular submissions
+* Crawls comments of those particular submissions

 __PubMed__:
 * Crawls URL of papers on certain search result